If you’ve made the momentous decision that moving to the park home lifestyle is for you, then you might be wondering about how to go about it..?

 There are various directories which list all the residential park home estates in the country.
 If you know the area you want to live in, local authorities can usually provide details of residential parks in the area.
 Plus, park home manufacturers also keep up-to-date information about parks where they know there are current vacancies.

 If you own a pet, you’ll need to make sure your chosen park allows pets to live there.
-Some parks ban dogs, while some ban all pets – so it’s well to thoroughly study the park rules about pets in advance.
+Some parks ban dogs, while some ban all pets – so it’s well to thoroughly study the park you are moving to and their rules about pets in advance.

 Single unit homes can be just as attractive as twins, but the accommodation is, of course, less spacious.
 This home, with its spectacularly beautiful garden, is at Roundstone Park at Horsham, Sussex